- Share this article on Facebook

-In the teenage take on "Chinatown," Barton will play the most popular girl in her Catholic high school.
-She persuades a sophomore reporter to investigate the theft of SAT exams, but after he reveals that the school's president and top jock are responsible, a more sinister conspiracy emerges.
+In this teenage take on “Chinatown,” Barton plays the most popular girl in her Catholic high school.
+She persuades a sophomore reporter to investigate the theft of SAT exams, but after he reveals that the school’s president and top jock are responsible, a more sinister conspiracy emerges.

 Rumer Willis plays the troublemaking sidekick of Barton’s character.
 Bruce Willis plays the school’s twisted principal, a Desert Storm veteran who can’t let go of his glory days in Kuwait.

 Bob Yari is producing the feature with Roy Lee and Doug Davison of Vertigo Entertainment.
 Elsie Choi serves as co-producer.
 YFG production exec Brad Jenkel is overseeing the project, which was brought to the studio by YFG development exec Eric Umali.
 Vertigo co-produced “Addicted,” starring Sarah Michelle Gellar, with YFG.